fastlane/docs/docs/actions.md

-> By default, fastlane will share the used actions.
-No personal information is shard.
-More information available on https://github.com/fastlane/enhancer
+> By default, fastlane will track what actions are being used No personal information is shared.
+More information available on https://github.com/fastlane/enhancer Add `opt_out_usage` at the top of your Fastfile
-Using this action you can opt out

 opt_out_usage |
 -----|----